-Knowing which one to take — and understanding their key differences — can meaningfully affect both your preparation timeline and your results.
+Knowing which one to take can affect both your preparation timeline and your results.

 Acceptance: check first